Find Affordable College Courses

 14 Yearly Graduations

 University of Pittsburgh - Pittsburgh Campus comes in at #19 on our list of the most popular colleges offering master's degrees in other legal professions.
 Each year, around 32,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,092 per year, while in-state graduate students, on average, pay $24,118 per year.
-The other legal professions program at University of Pittsburgh - Pittsburgh Campus awarded 14 master's degrees during the 2020-2021 school year.
-Of these students, 64% were women and 21% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $20,154 per year, while in-state graduate students, on average, pay $25,834 per year.
+During the most recent year for which we have data, 14 people received their master's degree in other legal professions from Pitt.
+Of these students, 86% were women and 7% were members of underrepresented racial-ethnic groups.
+University of Pittsburgh - Pittsburgh Campus other legal professions graduates who receive their master's degree go on to jobs earning a median salary of $56,335.

 #20